grandell1234/graphing-tool/README.md

 # graphing-tool
-A visual graphing tool with an easy-to-use GUI.
+A visual graphing tool with an easy-to-use GUI, (Graphical User Interface).

 ### Requirements:
 ```